To rock stars like Peter Frampton, royalties on streaming seem 100x worse than they are.

 Here’s what you’ll learn about:

-Although I can’t match the total Peter Frampton royalties earned or his CV, I make my own music and hold all of the rights to it.
+Although I can’t match Peter Frampton’s total royalties earned or his CV, I make my own music and hold all of the rights to it.
 Learning how this stuff works has been my top priority, and young music-makers need to clear it up as we launch our careers.

 But first, I have to hand it to a reader who wrote this to me, not knowing yet the subject of today’s issue: